A short tour of operator learning theory: Convergence rates, statistical limits, and open questions: Error bounds for empirical risk minimization

 \runinhead{Discussion.} We conclude this section by illustrating some key differences between Thms.~\ref{thm:upper_ep} and \ref{thm:upper_cs}.
-To start, Thm.~\ref{thm:upper_ep} considers the case of data perturbed by i.i.d.---potentially unbounded---statistical noise, whereas Thm.~\ref{thm:upper_cs} focuses on bounded perturbations.
-Consequently, the two theorems end up establishing different error rates.
-Specifically, in the first result a nonparametric rate is obtained that is at best of order $n^{-1/2}$.
-In the second result, a faster-than-Monte Carlo rate is possible when $\gamma$ and $\nu$ in \eqref{eq:upper_cs_trunc_U}--\eqref{eq:upper_cs_trunc_V} are large enough and the noise magnitude satsifies $\sigma \leq c \tilde{n}^{-(1/p-1/2)}$.
-Moreover, in contrast to Thm.~\ref{th:jakob}, Thm.~\ref{thm:upper_cs} establishes a result in ``high probability.''
+First, we stress once more the different nature of these results.
+Indeed, while Thm.~\ref{thm:upper_ep} relies on a statistical analysis for which the near Monte Carlo rate cannot be expected to be improved in general (see \cite[\S4.1]{reinhardt2024statistical}), Thm.~\ref{thm:upper_cs} is essentially an approximation-theoretic result that allows for faster rates.
+As such, a key difference is that Thm.~\ref{thm:upper_ep} considers the case of data perturbed by i.i.d.---potentially unbounded---statistical noise, whereas Thm.~\ref{thm:upper_cs} focuses on bounded perturbations.
+Consequently, in the first result a nonparametric rate is obtained that is at best of order $n^{-1/2}$.
+In the second result, a faster-than-Monte Carlo rate is possible when $\gamma$ and $\nu$ in \eqref{eq:upper_cs_trunc_U}--\eqref{eq:upper_cs_trunc_V} are large enough and the noise magnitude satisfies $\sigma \leq c \tilde{n}^{-(1/p-1/2)}$.
+Moreover, in contrast to Thm.~\ref{th:jakob}, Thm.~\ref{thm:upper_cs} establishes a result in ``high probability''.
 This means that the probability of the event that the error bound holds is arbitrarily high but fixed (e.g., $0.99$).
 The dependence of the bounds on such constants is explicitly tracked in \cite{adcock2024optimal}.
+Still, we note that results in probability can also be obtained in the setting of Thm.~\ref{th:jakob}.
+Indeed, the analysis in \cite{reinhardt2024statistical}, particularly \cite[Thms.~2.6 and 2.10]{reinhardt2024statistical}, provides concentration inequalities that complement the expectation bounds stated in Thm.~\ref{th:jakob}.

 Another key difference concerns the network class $\mathscr{N}$.
 In Thm.~\ref{thm:upper_ep}, $\mathscr{N}$ contains fully trainable, unconstrained MLPs.
 In contrast, the class $\mathscr{N}$ in Thm.~\ref{thm:upper_cs} consists of ``handcrafted'' architectures.
 We note that this gap is partially addressed by \cite[Thm.~3.2]{adcock2024optimal}, which establishes the existence of uncountably many minimizers able to achieve error bounds analogous to \eqref{eq:upper_cs_bound} when $\mathscr{N}$ contains fully trainable MLPs.
 Finally, the two classes of holomorphic operators considered in Thms.~\ref{thm:upper_ep} and \ref{thm:upper_cs} differ.
 In Thm.~\ref{thm:upper_ep}, it is sufficient for $\mathscr{G}\circ\mathscr{E}_{\infty}^{-1}$ to admit a holomorphic extension to an arbitrary open set containing $\mathsf{H}_{r,R}$, whereas in Thm.~\ref{thm:upper_cs}, $\mathscr{G}\circ\mathscr{E}_{\infty}^{-1}$ must be holomorphic on the specific region $\mathcal{R}(b) \supseteq \mathsf{H}_{0,1}$.